 I like nonstick from either Calphalon or GreenPan.
 Calphalon is anodized aluminum and Green Pan is a ceramic coating.

 Anodized aluminum is truly non-stick, and the coating is very hard and durable, and difficult to scratch (unlike Teflon).
-It is very mildly reactive, but also lightweight.
+It is also lightweight.

 It is unlike the old non-stick surfaces, which feel cheap and risky.